Gotland Breed Standard

 Swedish Breed Standard

 The Gotland sheep originates from a native landrace sheep on the island of Gotland.
-Through selection and controlled breeding for size, wool and pelt uality, started in the 1920’s, the Gotland sheep has developed to a multipurpose sheep, yielding both good flavoured meat and high quality pelts.
+Through selection and controlled breeding for size, wool and pelt quality, started in the 1920’s, the Gotland sheep has developed to a multipurpose sheep.
+The breed is yielding both good flavoured meat and high quality pelts.
 The Gotland sheep is a medium sized sheep, well adapted to graze also extensive pastures.
 The breed is common not only on Gotland but also on the mainland of Sweden.

-The fleece is fully developed at 4 to 5 months of age and then gives a beautiful furskin, useful in a number of ways.
+The fleece is fully developed at 4 to 5 months of age and then gives a beautiful pelts, useful in a number of ways.
 The meat is tender, tasty and lean.
-Gotland sheep ewes are good mothers, prolific, with a hardy and adaptive nature and the breed is well adapted to feed on marginal land such as unfertilized meadows and pastures and high hill country.
+Gotland sheep ewes are good mothers, prolific, with a hardy and adaptive nature and the breed is well adapted to feed on marginal land such as unfertilized meadows and pastures in high hill country.

 The pelts are tanned and shorn to different hair lengths and used mainly for handcraft, interior decoration and clothing.

 High quality lambskins for the market should have

 - Shades of grey from white to black, although the breeding goal is still from light to dark grey, with a clear tone (free from red, beige or brown)

 - Curls of uniform size, ca 10–15 mm with a three-dimensional structure

 The carcass weight of the slaughtered lambs should be at minimum 18-22 kg and reached at the time when furskin quality is high, i.e 120-180 days (early fall in Sweden).
 The carcass should reach R- to R+ on the EUROP scale at a fat classification from 2- to 3.